Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 The unified supertype type for all types in Kotlin is `kotlin.Any?`, a nullable version of [kotlin.Any][`kotlin.Any`].

-Kotlin uses nominal subtyping, meaning subtyping relation is defined when a type is declared, with bounded parametric polymorphism, implemented as [generics][Generics].
+Kotlin uses nominal subtyping, meaning subtyping relation is defined when a type is declared, with bounded parametric polymorphism, implemented as [generics][Generics] via [parameterized types][Parameterized classifier types].

 ### Type kinds